 Why Do You Go To Church?

-Assuming that you are a servant whose heart is set on advancing the Kingdom, when attending a service, one might think that is the time to sit back and relax, a time to soak in the fresh anointed word that the Pastor delivers.
-But servants don’t go to church to be served, they go to church to serve.
+Assuming that you are a servant whose heart is set on sharing the Father’s love, when attending a service, one might think that is the time to sit back and soak in the Pastor’s fresh word.

 A Few Minutes Really Can Make a Difference